WebexCC-SA/LAB-21177/docs/Excercise3.md

 	* **Skill Name:** Static > `WebexOne_VIP_Support`
 	* **Value:** Static > `True`

-**Validate and Publish the Flow**

 - Click **Validate** in the bottom right menu bar and ensure no error messages appear.

 - Click **Publish** to make the flow active for routing.

-- To route incoming calls to your newly defined skill-based agents, the published flow must be mapped to an inbound entry point channel, to configure
+- Now, To route incoming calls to your newly defined skill-based agents, the published flow must be mapped to an inbound entry point channel, to configure

 - In **Control Hub**, navigate to **Services** > **Contact Center**, then select **Channels** under the **Customer Experience** section.